ingo/ingo.github.io/_recipes/burek_sirnica.md

 ---
 author: heneedsfood.com
 category: Sides
-description: Learn how to make burek and sirnica from scratch.
-It may not be the way your grandmother made it, but it's good enough for me!
+description: This recipe teaches you how to make burek, a filled savory pastry, and sirnica, a sweet cheese filling, from scratch.
+Hand-stretching the dough takes practice but the homemade flaky burek is worth it.
+Fill it with sirnica or potato and meat.
 image: burek_sirnica.jpg
 original_title: Burek & Sirnica
 size: 2 pies